 29.9 EDMG beamforming

-29.9.3 EDMGz secure ranging PPDU
+29.9.3 PEDMG secure ranging PPDU

 29.9.3.1 General

-EDMGz secure ranging PPDUs are used for secure ToF measurements and may be used for secure AoA/AoD measurements.
+PEDMG secure ranging PPDUs are used for secure ToF measurements and may be used for secure AoA/AoD measurements.

-EDMGz secure ranging PPDU is defined for single space-time stream (iSTS=1) PPDUs only.
+PEDMG secure ranging PPDU is defined for single space-time stream (iSTS=1) PPDUs only.

-29.9.3.2 EDMGz secure ranging PPDU structure
+29.9.3.2 PEDMG secure ranging PPDU structure

-An EDMGz secure ranging PPDU shall be composed of a non-EDMG portion containing an L-STF, an L-CEF, and L-Header, and of an EDMG portion containing an EDMG-Header-A, a Data field, and a TRN field that contains Secure TRN Sequences only.
-An EDMGz secure ranging PPDU may include an EDMG-STF and an EDMG-CEF.
+An PEDMG secure ranging PPDU shall be composed of a non-EDMG portion containing an L-STF, an L-CEF, and L-Header, and of an EDMG portion containing an EDMG-Header-A, a Data field, and a TRN field that contains Secure TRN subfields only.
+An PEDMG secure ranging PPDU may include an EDMG-STF and an EDMG-CEF.

-If beam refinement is performed on a 4.32 GHz, 6.48 GHz, or 8.64 GHz channel, the Secure TRN Sequences in the TRN field of EDMGz secure ranging PPDUs shall be transmitted over the entire signal bandwidth of the channel.
+If beam refinement is performed on a 4.32 GHz, 6.48 GHz, or 8.64 GHz channel, the Secure TRN subfields in the TRN field of PEDMG secure ranging PPDUs shall be transmitted over the entire signal bandwidth of the channel.

-29.9.3.3 EDMGz secure ranging PPDU header fields
+29.9.3.3 PEDMG secure ranging PPDU header fields

-EDMGz secure ranging PPDU is indicated by setting the Secure TRN subfield in Table 51 shall be set to 1 in EDMG-Header A.
+PEDMG secure ranging PPDU is indicated by setting the Secure TRN field to 1 in EDMG-Header A.

-29.9.3.4 EDMGz secure ranging PPDU duration
+29.9.3.4 PEDMG secure ranging PPDU duration

-Duration of an EDMGz secure ranging PPDU follows the same procedure as an EDMG SU PPDU with TRN field appended as described in section 29.9.2.2.4.
-Each TRN subfield that contains the Secure TRN sequence is of the same duration as each TRN subfield as described in section 29.9.3.6.
+Duration of an PEDMG secure ranging PPDU follows the same procedure as an EDMG SU PPDU with TRN field appended as described in section 29.9.2.2.4.
+Each Secure TRN subfield is of the same duration as each TRN subfield as described in section 29.9.3.6.

-29.9.3.5 TRN field definition for Secure TRN Sequences
+29.9.3.5 TRN field definition with Secure TRN subfields

-The Secure TRN Sequences enable secure ranging measurements by EDMGz STAs.
+The Secure TRN subfields enable secure ranging measurements by PEDMG STAs.

-29.9.3.5.1 TRN field structure for Secure TRN Sequences
+29.9.3.5.1 TRN field structure with Secure TRN subfields

-The TRN field structure containing the Secure TRN Sequences in EDMGz secure ranging PPDU is shown in Figure 175 with P=0, M=[TBD], and N=0.
+The TRN field structure containing the Secure TRN subfields in a PEDMG secure ranging PPDU is shown in Figure 175 with P=0, M=[TBD], and N=0.

-In an EDMGz secure ranging PPDU, all TRN subfields of all TRN-Units shall be transmitted using the same AWV as the preamble and data field of the PPDU.
-Each TRN-Unit shall have TBD TRN subfield that contains Secure TRN Sequences.
+In an PEDMG secure ranging PPDU, all TRN subfields of all TRN-Units shall be transmitted using the same AWV as the preamble and data field of the PPDU.
+Each TRN-Unit shall have TBD Secure TRN subfields that contains based Secure TRN sequences.

-29.9.3.6 TRN subfield definition for EDMGz secure ranging PPDU
+29.9.3.6 Secure TRN subfield definition for PEDMG secure ranging PPDU

-An EDMGz secure ranging PPDU transmitted over a 2.16 GHz channel shall be defined at the SC chip rate equal to 1.76 GHz.
+An PEDMG secure ranging PPDU transmitted over a 2.16 GHz channel shall be defined at the SC chip rate equal to 1.76 GHz.
 The symbol blocking structure for the normal GI shall be as shown in Figure aaa.
-An EDMGz STA shall support the SU PPDU structure with normal GI as shown in Figure aaa.
+An secure PEDMG STA shall support the SU PPDU structure with normal GI as shown in Figure aaa.

-The single space-time stream of an EDMGz secure ranging PPDU with iSTS=1 shall be mapped to a single transmit chain with iTX =1 as defined in 30.5.10.4.1, and the single transmit chain is chosen by the first path beamforming training procedure in 10.39.9.6.
-All fields of EDMGz secure ranging PPDU shall be transmitted with the same single transmit chain and AWV chosen by the first path beamforming training procedure.
+The single space-time stream of an PEDMG secure ranging PPDU with iSTS=1 shall be mapped to a single transmit chain with iTX =1 as defined in 30.5.10.4.1, and the single transmit chain is chosen by the first path beamforming training procedure in 10.39.9.6.
+All fields of PEDMG secure ranging PPDU shall be transmitted with the same single transmit chain and AWV chosen by the first path beamforming training procedure.

-An EDMGz secure ranging PPDU transmission over a 4.32 GHz, 6.48 GHz, and 8.64 GHz channel shall be defined at the NCB×1.76 GHz chip rate.
+An PEDMG secure ranging PPDU transmission over a 4.32 GHz, 6.48 GHz, and 8.64 GHz channel shall be defined at the NCB×1.76 GHz chip rate.
 The symbol blocking structure for the normal GI is as shown in Figure aab.
-An EDMGz STA shall support the SU PPDU structure with normal GI as shown in Figure aaa and Figure aab, for 2.16GHz and 4.32, 6.48, and 8.64 GHz, respectively.
+An PEDMG STA shall support the SU PPDU structure with normal GI as shown in Figure aaa and Figure aab, for 2.16GHz and 4.32, 6.48, and 8.64 GHz, respectively.

-—Figure aaa – EDMGz secure ranging PPDU over 2.16 GHz channel.
+—Figure aaa – PEDMG secure ranging PPDU over 2.16 GHz channel.